druce/druce.github.io/_posts/2020-10-12-hyperparameter-tuning-with-xgboost-ray-tune-hyperopt-and-optuna.md

 ## Implementation

 We use data from the [Ames Housing Dataset](https://www.kaggle.com/c/house-prices-advanced-regression-techniques).
 The original data has 79 raw features.
 The data we will use has 100 features with a fair amount of feature engineering from [my own attempt at modeling](https://github.com/druce/iowa), which was in the top 5% or so when I submitted it to Kaggle.
-We model the log of the sale price, use RMSE as our metric for model selection.
+We model the log of the sale price, and use RMSE as our metric for model selection.
 We convert the RMSE back to raw $ units for easier interpretability.

 We use 4 regression algorithms:
 - *LinearRegression*: baseline with no hyperparameters